3 Myths About Higher Education Enrolment Marketing

 Likewise, it’s crucial to get creative with how you relate this content to students.
 In this case, think student guides, interviews from current students or alumni, even interactive content like quizzes.
 The ulitmate aim here is to stand out not blend into the academic wallpaper.

 For ambassadors, think current and past students whose opinions and feedback are so important.
 For example, i

 Next, it’s time to consider capturing the buzz of your university and amplifying it digitally, is what it essentially boils down to.
 Namely, this requires the university’s marketing team not only to utilize but also implement social media, email campaigns, landing pages and blogs.

 When marketing for universities, it’s great if you can connect to the core of what a student needs and wants out of their degree.
 Compared to focusing solely on your awards of excellence which will leave your strategy fixated on the university, this place the focus on the people that you’re trying to recruit.

 Awaken the dream that your university provides!

 Branding needs to be locked down with a style guide, so every post, tweet and email reflects the absolute best image of your institute.

-In reality, marketing your course places is much like marketing any other consumer product or service.
+In reality, higher education marketing is much like marketing any other consumer product or service.
 And remember, inbound marketing is king.
 Providing your leads with engaging, data-led content is going to work in your favour to make sure that students are enticed by what your university has on offer and are confident that choosing you is the best decision for them.